 Four longtime senators recently announced their retirements from the Senate effective at the end of 2012.
-This could send ripples through K Street as a number of lobbyists will lose the chief contact they had to Capitol Hill, their former boss.
+This independent living in santa clara could send ripples through K Street as a number of lobbyists will lose the chief contact they had to Capitol Hill, their former boss.
 Sens.
 Jon Kyl, Joe Lieberman, Kent Conrad, and Kay Bailey Hutchison have a combined 51 former staffers turned lobbyists who may see their bottom line suffer when their former boss steps down.

 A recent study from the Centre for Economic Performance showed that a lobbyist who previously worked for a senior senator takes an average revenue loss of 24 percent when their former boss leaves office.
 Those who worked for junior senators saw negligible revenue loss when their former boss left office.
 The study also found that former staffers who worked for senators with positions on the most powerful committees, Appropriations and Finance, suffered even bigger losses in revenue with the departure of their former boss.